ShacharGrauman/nodejs-course/PITCHME.md

 ---
 #### @color[#e49436](Files) - Streams again

+Streams are a pattern that convert big operations into manageable chunks

-Data is usualy split in chunks and streamed
+Data is usualy split into chunks and streamed

 A chunk is a piece of data being sent through a stream